Utility bicycle: Technological improvements

 Since the 1890s only incremental mechanical advances have taken place for the majority of the world's utility bicycles.
 In fact many bicycles in Asia still employ rod brakes.
 One exception to this was the continued development of substitute propulsion systems for utility bicycles in the form of add-on gasoline engines and transmissions.
 Developed shortly after 1900 in Europe and the United States, motorized utility bicycles surged in popularity in Western Europe after the Second World War.
 Typically, a small one or two-horsepower, two-cycle engine was fitted with a tire roller-drive mechanism that would convert any standard utility roadster into a motorised bicycle.
 As they could still be propelled by human power, they were considered as bicycles under most national registration schemes.
 The motorised utility bicycle or cyclemotor offered greater range, faster commutes, and increased versatility to a large sector of the postwar European consumer market that could not afford expensive automobiles or motorcycles.

 In 1962, the advent of the Moulton bicycle brought a fresh outlook to the traditional utility concept.
-Utilizing small, easily transportable frames and wheels as well as suspension, the Moulton was designed to accommodate the increasing public usage of bicycles in concert with other forms of mass transportation.
+Using small, easily transportable frames and wheels as well as suspension, the Moulton was designed to accommodate the increasing public usage of bicycles in concert with other forms of mass transportation.
 During the 1990s, several bicycle designs were introduced in an attempts to improve on the traditional utility bike.
 Most of these centered on the use of lightweight frame alloys, new brake and gearing systems, and electronic navigation and monitoring assistance.

 Use

 Utility bicycles are principally used for short-distance commuting, running errands, shopping, leisure or for transporting goods or merchandise.
 Utility bicycles may also be seen in postal service, in war, and for employee transportation inside large workplaces (factories, warehouses, airports, movie studio lots, etc.).
 In some countries, entire fleets of utility bicycles may be operated or administered by local or national government agencies as part of a public bike sharing programme.

 The utility bicycle is the most widely used form of bicycle in many undeveloped parts of the world.
 While motor vehicles have displaced bicycles for personal transportation in many industrialized and post-industrial nations, rising fuel costs and concerns over the environment have led many people to once again turn to utility bicycles for a variety of daily tasks.
 In countries where purpose-built utility bikes are unavailable or unsuited to local conditions, many cyclists have acquired hybrid bicycles, road bicycles, mountain bikes, or touring bicycles for commuting and general utility use, often refurbishing older or secondhand models.
-A few countries, notably China, India, Netherlands, Denmark and the Flemish Region of Belgium, continue to produce versions of the utility bike.
+A few countries, notably China, India, Japan, Netherlands, Denmark and the Flemish Region of Belgium, continue to produce versions of the utility bike.
 In addition, the Deutsche Post uses a version of a utility bike in most German cities for delivering mail.